Last updated on .

 Pirámide

 Next, we drove to the entrance of Pirámide.
 We had to walk about 30 minutes uphill to get to the farm where it’s located.
-Once there, visitors pay an admission of COP$6,000 to the owners (as of May 2023) to let us onto their property to see the rock formation.
+Once there, visitors pay the owner COP$5,000 (as of January 2024) to let us onto their property to see the rock formation.

 Pirámide is a natural stone pyramid that can be climbed for incredible views of the countryside.
 It sits on the edge of a ridge with steep drops down to the bottom.